JonahZa/JonahZa/README.md

 - 👋 Hi, I’m <a href="https://github.com/JonahZa" target="_blank">@JonahZa</a>
 - 👀 I’m interested in cybersecurity, coding, and robotics.
 - 🌱 I’m currently learning HTML, CSS, JS, and Python.
-- 💞️ I’m looking to collaborate on ... contact me?
+- 💞️ I’m looking to collaborate on projects involving web development.
-- 📫 How to reach me ... (will add later)
+- 📫 How to reach me - jonahz.github@gmail.com